(Suitable for disabled anglers - 25 yards

 The most popular methods for fishing Plough and Harrow are fishing the pole with pellet, fishing a waggler in the margins, the central channel or towards the island and fishing a feeder to the island.
 The most popular baits are soft hooker pellets, sweetcorn, maggots and chopped worm.

-Anglers fishing Plough and Harrow should stretch out their keepnets, landing nets and weigh nets visibly on the bank behind them for 20 minutes prior to fishing so the bailiff can easily check them.
-Any keepnet should not be used to hold more than 60lbs of fish, so with big weights being regularly caught it would be sensible to take at least three nets per angler.
-Indeed, those capable of catching big weights should consider taking additional nets!
+All match anglers must un-bag and stretch out ALL their keep nets, landing nets and weigh nets visibly behind them for a minimum of 20 minutes prior to fishing so the bailiff can easily check them.
+Any keep net must not exceed 60lbs in weight of fish - with big weights being caught it is mandatory to bring a minimum of three nets per person.
+Anglers capable of catching big weights should be prepared to bring further additional nets.
+Nets must not be left in cars or bags and brought out during matches.

-PLEASE NOTE THAT NETS SHOULD NOT BE PLACED IN THE WATER UNTIL THE MATCH START WHISTLE IS BLOWN.
+NETS MUST NOT BE PLACED IN ANY WATERS UNTIL THE MATCH START WHISTLE IS BLOWN.

 How to get there...